HELSINKI Jan 21 British engineering company

 Finnish ship and power plant engine maker Wartsila, a

-Both companies declined to comment on the report.
+Wartsila declined to comment on the report and Rolls-Royce

 Earlier this month, the companies said Rolls-Royce had made

-a preliminary approach to Wartsila, and added the talks ended
+a preliminary approach to Wartsila, but the talks ended without

-without a deal.
-Wartsila told Reuters that the British company
+a deal.
+Wartsila clarified to Reuters that the British company

 had been interested in buying its entire business.